le-doux/bitsy/docs/docs/tools/paint/index.md

 ### Item

 Items are things that you can pick up.
 An in-game inventory will count the number of each type of item the avatar has collected, which you can then use in some of the advanced dialog settings, or as a condition for an exit or ending.
+You can place as many copies of an item as you like in each room.

 ## Features